 Inspired by Parker-Holladay’s success with their Bill Jones series, a Chicago entrepreneur named Seth Seiders used his printing company, Mather & Co., to produce a line of “work incentive posters.”
 Like the “Bill Jones” series, Mather & Co.’s work incentive posters were designed to instill virtues like punctuality, teamwork, and thrift.

 Motivational posters from Mather & Co. have become a hot collector’s item today as vintage art prints, wall art, and retro home decor.
 Original posters are selling for more than a $1,000 a pop as collectibles!

 Recently, American art director Steven Heller published a set of motivational cards from the same time period as the Parker-Holladay and Mather & Co. materials on his blog.
 There isn’t much information about which company produced these, but the artwork and copy is somewhat similar to what you’ll find from Mather & Co.
 Lots of great items there.
 Teddy Roosevelt even graces one of the cards.

-Check out all the motivational posters from AoM:
+Check out all the motivational posters and art posters from AoM: